Douglas South

 Douglas South is a House of Keys constituency in Douglas, Isle of Man.

 Although the constituency is named Douglas South, its current (2020) boundaries place it in the west rather than the south of Douglas.

 Like all the Keys constituencies, the constituency returns two members to the House of Keys.
-Following a General Election in October 2021, the incumbents are Mrs Claire Christian and Sarah Maltby.
+Following a general election in October 2021, the incumbents are Mrs Claire Christian and Sarah Maltby.

 MHKs & Elections

 The following information is incomplete, and there were also significant boundary changes as the number of constituencies in Douglas increased from two to four.

+Election results since 2016

+In 2014, Tynwald approved recommendations from the Boundary Review Commission which saw the reform of the Island's electoral boundaries.